 • maternal mental health, pregnancy and postpartum issues, infertility

 • creativity and the art-making process • LGBTQ+ issues

 Before moving to Savannah in 2015, I worked with individuals and families from diverse racial, ethnic, socioeconomic, and spiritual backgrounds, in community mental health clinics, college counseling centers, clinical research programs, and court-based settings.
 I have received continuing education from the NYU Institute for Psychoanalytic Education and Postpartum Support International, among many others, and have been trained in perinatal mood disorders, cognitive-behavioral therapy, trauma-focused therapy, and motivational interviewing.

-I currently live in Savannah with my partner, our daughter, our dog, and more books than any home can fit comfortably.
+I currently live in Savannah with my partner, our two daughters, our dog, and more books than any home can fit comfortably.
 When I’m not working or spending time with my family, I practice yoga, read, write, and go to the beach as much as possible.